Fundamental Analysis Guides

 The 2020 Covid Crash in Numbers

-The Corona Crash was the most aggressive and shocking, losing 38% in just five weeks.
+The Corona Crash was the most aggressive and shocking, with a loss of 38% in just five weeks.
 Luckily, the market recovered in record time due to government stimulus and support, taking just ten months to recoup the losses.

 Stock Market Crashes Chart: The 2020 CoronaVirus Crash Lost 38% in 5 Weeks, But Only Took 10 Months to Recover.